Why you should care

 So it might be time for Hollywood to think seriously about negotiating better deals with legal market leaders like Netflix if it wants to curb the pirating hordes.
 I’m continually disappointed by the number of popular movies from the past year that aren’t available for Netflix streaming.
-Non-Stop (2014), The Lego Movie (2014) and Frozen (2013) are all available for streaming on Popcorn Time, but Netflix offers them only via its DVD mail service.
-And paying five bucks to rent a single movie on iTunes or Amazon Instant Video can add up.
+Non-Stop (2014), The Lego Movie (2014) and Frozen (2013) are all available for streaming on Popcorn Time, but Netflix only offers them via its DVD mail service.
+And paying 5 bucks to rent a single movie on iTunes or Amazon Instant Video can add up.

-No one should ignore the legal and ethical questions attached to BitTorrent apps like Popcorn Time.
-But what will parents do when it’s late, the DVD player is broken and their sick kid is crying to watch Frozen for the umpteenth time?
+No one should ignore the legal and ethical questions attached to BitTorrent apps like Popcorn Time, but what will parents do when it’s late, the DVD player is broken and their sick kid is crying to watch Frozen for the umpteenth time?

 It’s a prime market opportunity for legit media services to step up their game.